Gwewe/inspire-api/README.md

 ### <u>License</u>

-The Report API project is licensed under the MIT License.
+The Inspire API project is licensed under the MIT License.